 - the project budget must match the grant 1-to-1

 There are 2 granting periods throughout the fiscal year.
-Project periods are now 7 months in length.
-Applications can request funds for development that starts or ends outside of the assigned project periods but the bulk of the work and expenses should still lie within the 7-month project period.
+Applications can request funds for development that starts or ends outside of the assigned project periods but the bulk of the work and all expenses should still lie within the 7-month project period.

 The application will be available 1 month prior to each Application Due Date.
 Have the following information availalbe when filling out the Application:

 - Organization Info